- Chart

 Overview

-The First Trust Bloomberg Emerging Market Democracies ETF (EMDM) seeks to track the investment results of the Bloomberg Emerging Market Democracies Index, which is composed of equity securities from emerging market countries that are considered to be democracies based on Bloomberg's proprietary methodology.
-It offers exposure to a diversified portfolio of emerging market equities with a focus on democratic nations.
+The First Trust Bloomberg Emerging Market Democracies ETF (EMDS) seeks to track the Bloomberg Emerging Market Democracies Index.
+It invests in equity securities of companies located in emerging market countries that are considered democracies.
+The ETF focuses on companies with strong governance and democratic principles, aiming to provide exposure to this specific segment of emerging markets.

 Reputation and Reliability